Dragon's Crown: Dragon's Crown Pro

-Dragon's Crown Pro, announced in December 2017, was a remastered port for the PS4.
-It featured enhancements for the PS4's Pro model, replace/redraw hi-res sprites to support 4K resolution, English and Japanese voicetracks, a rerecorded soundtrack, cross-platform play, and all previous patches and DLC.
+Dragon's Crown Pro is a remastered port for the PS4.
+It features enhancements for the PS4's Pro model, replace/redraw hi-res sprites to support 4K resolution, English and Japanese voicetracks, a rerecorded soundtrack, cross-platform play, and all previous patches and DLC.
 Originally scheduled for January 15, 2018 in Japan, it was delayed by a couple of weeks to February 8.
-In the West, Pro released on May 15 of the same year.
+In the West, Pro was released on May 15 of the same year.
 A limited Battle Hardened Edition was released exclusively in the West alongside its standard physical and digital editions.
-The Battle Hardened Edition included a steel case for the game, and seven cards themed after the in-game skill trees.
+The Battle Hardened Edition includes a steel case for the game, and seven cards themed after the in-game skill trees.

 Dragon's Crown Pro was the first time Vanillaware had sought to update an existing title in this way, which proved a challenge as they needed to do bug fixes and balance adjustment based on the latest patch version of the game.
 Kamitani acted as a producer for the game, running parallel with his work on 13 Sentinels: Aegis Rim.
 One of the biggest issues faced in development was getting all assets to show in 4K without jagged edges or distracting graphical glitches, a process which took six months.
 So jagged edges would not be too visible in-game, planner Wataru Nakanishi worked to put in extra graphical fuzzing to smooth the edges of colour transitions in illustrations and art assets.
 The final patch which enabled crossplay was the most difficult to date, as they needed to adjust for the changes made since the game's release.
 While they needed to reduce some in-game storage space to make room for some of the patch features, they considered it a fair trade as they included elements originally cut from the base game.